TiberiusGh/1DV610-L2/testReport.md

     > Test passed ✅ at v.
 1.0.1

 - The callback function is tested by updating the text content of the `<pre>` element at each change of the consents.

   > Test passed ✅ at v.
 1.0.1

+- The removal of consents from localStorage after 12 months was tested by reducing the time to one minute in the development environment
+  > Test passed ✅ at v.
+1.0.1